fulcrologic/fulcro/docs/vsom-next.md

 **Fulcro**

-The predefined data model means there is no parser.
+The predefined data model means there is no need for a parser.
 All components have an ident, their initial state composes locally, and loads are not tied to UI structure.
 If you want to put a screen in a devcard you just compose it into a new Root and drop it in place!
 The only thing that (typically) fails to work is navigation to UI stuff that you didn't bring along!